-HIST 3551 Pacific Island History
+Pacific Island History

 The origins and development of the cultural attributes of the island peoples of the Pacific and their response to the impact of the West.
 The course employs the perspectives of history, anthropology, and the humanities.
-Pre: HIST 2002 or equivalent.
+Pre: One of the following: HIST 2002, HIST 2251, HIST 2401, HIST 2402, HIST 2451, or HIST 2601.